wp-plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 3.3.4 =
+* Fix: Issues with retina images outside the uploads directory.
+* Info: Please write a review for the plugin if you are happy with it.
+I am trying my best to make this plugin to work with every kind of WP install and system :)

 = 3.3.2 =
 * Fix: Use WP uploads folder for temporary files to avoid issues depending on hosting services.